Risk factors of Parkinson's Disease

 4. At the time, coincidentally I took a job in Holland which meant cycling to and from work for an hour each day.
 I now walk daily.

 5. Again seemingly unrelated I was introduced to young fresh broad beans.
-I had previously a lifelong aversion to the old and starchy favas as they are sometimes called; they are the only common source of L-dopa, the pharmaceutical treatment for PD.
+I had previously a lifelong aversion to the old and starchy favas as they are sometimes called; they are the only common source of pharmaceutical quantities of L-dopa, the treatment for PD.

 6. I started growing my own potatoes and refused to eat commercial spuds which I feared had been sprayed with Paraquat.